 Intended outcome Success criteria Ensure the well-being needs of all pupils in receipt of pupil premium funding are met so they are on track to make or exceed expected progress (from their starting point) and attainment including the GLD Pupils with pastoral or SEN needs are identified swiftly on transition to ensuring needs are met and progress is made from starting point.

-Support/intervention groups in place
+Support/intervention groups in place - New PP champion appointed all timetable intervention groups in place .
+CTs have used their gap analysis to identify concise areas of focus.
 To continue to ensure the outcomes for pupils in receipt of pupil premium is at least in line with those of peers or baseline entry points in school across the curriculum by using interventions and assessment information to target and close gaps for PP pupils All pupils, in all subjects, are tracked using the Trust Assessment Framework to identify progress from their starting points.
-Pupil Premium champion has established and organised group interventions and IPP are shared with parent's/carers To continue to ensure the development of nurture groups for social emotional issues, utilising our pastoral care.
+Pupil Premium champion has established and organised group interventions and IPP are shared with parent's/carers- Rigorous tracking and identification with the new Derby Research schools training will ensure further detailed interventions are in place that can show a clear impact on delivery for all pupils To continue to ensure the development of nurture groups for social emotional issues, utilising our pastoral care.
 Newly appointed ELSA is embedding practice Pupils are more confident within a group, articulate responses clearly and develop secure friendship groups.
 Pupils begin to show self-regulation where needed.
-To continue with Talk boost in KS1 to identify speech and language delay.
+ELSA has completed all training including Positive Pay with Virtual schools, further planned interventions based on this CDP are planned for 24-25 To continue with Talk boost in KS1 to identify speech and language delay.
 Implement NELI in EYFS each year Most pupils can articulate language accurately.
 Interventions are embedded and staff are confident in supporting.
-Ensure all pupils are immersed in a rich curriculum, including home school resources utilising Class dojo and other learning platforms.
+To be embedded in 2024 to 2025 Ensure all pupils are immersed in a rich curriculum, including home school resources utilising Class dojo and other learning platforms.
 Termly assessments in driver subjects demonstrates sticky knowledge is secure for most pupils.
+Pupil retrieval in science has shown clear continued improvement in both KS1 and KS2 school results are above the national average, LGB walks in non core subjects gathering pupil voice evidence indicates that pupils can confidently articulate their learning from previously taught subjects.